 Congratulations on getting an offer from Oxbridge!
-At the time you were sitting opposite your interviewer in December, your chances of success at Oxford were around 1 in 3 – and about 1 in 4 at Cambridge.
-Now that you have an offer, it is time to make sure you get the grades to fulfill your conditional requirements and gear up for the adventure of a lifetime!
+When you were sitting opposite your interviewer in December, your chances of success at Oxford were around one in three and about one in four at Cambridge.
+Now that you have an offer, it is time to ensure you get the grades to fulfil your conditional requirements and gear up for the adventure of a lifetime!

 Get ready for a world steeped in tradition; from matriculating at the Oxford Sheldonian1 in your sub-fusc2 uniforms to meeting the Duke and Duchess of Cambridge on their frequent visits, the two universities have a lot in store for you.

 While you cycle your way through town, I am sure you won’t fail to admire the majestic, historical beauty all around you.
 Whether it is the Oxford Radcliffe Camera4, the Cambridge King’s Chapel5, or the Venetian-style Bridge of Sighs6, the grandiose architecture is sure to leave you in awe.

 When you walk down the Oxford ‘quads’ or Cambridge ‘courts’7, do not forget to look at the wondrous spires looming above you.
 Remember to keep off the grass, though!
 The long hollow corridors of the colleges have heard the echoes of several wise men before you and have buried within them decades’ worth of stories!
 It is as awe-inspiring as it is intimidating to sit in the same halls as some of the biggest thinkers of our millennium, such as Einstein.